-There are advances being made towards the security and privacy of data stored in the cloud.
+Advances are being made towards the security and privacy of data stored in the cloud.
 So long as customers continue to strive to protect their intellectual property rights, smart cloud providers will listen and respond.

 Depending on the sensitivity of your data and how it’s processed in the cloud it may be necessary for you to negotiate the contract language between you and your provider.

-To keep up to date on legal issues surrounding use of the cloud check out this great resource at the Cloud Legal Project
+To keep up to date on legal issues surrounding the use of the cloud check out this great resource at the Cloud Legal Project.